Pension Scams and Cold Calling – lets not lose sight of this!

 I make no apologies for returning to the subject of a number of past blogs and articles – pension scams.
 Firstly, because it’s the day job (sorting out the chaos that usually ensues, as an independent trustee appointed by the Pensions Regulator before anyone panics) and secondly because they are still going on with a horrendous impact on those who fall victim, and need to be highlighted at every opportunity.

 In case you missed it, the Pensions Regulator issued a press release last week highlighting action it had taken to prohibit John Garry Williams (also known as Garry John Williams) and Susan Lynn Huxley from being trustees of pension schemes for failing to be “fit or proper”.
 The Pensions Regulator cited “a lack of integrity, competence and capability”.
-The full press release and related notices can be found here.
+The full press release and related notices can be found on their website.

 The press release outlined classic elements of scam behaviour including: